MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Debugging-the-Microsoft-Dynamics-NAV-Windows-Client.md

 -   To verify that no other users are connected to the [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.
 If other users are connected, then you might debug a session other than the one you want.

 -   To verify that the user account that you use meets the requirements for setting breakpoints.
-For more information, see [Development Environment \(C\-SIDE\)](Development-Environment--C-SIDE-.md).
+For more information, see [Development Environment \(C-SIDE\)](Development-Environment--C-SIDE-.md).

 ## Story
  Isaac is a business application developer working for CRONUS International Ltd. He has determined that there is an error in his code that posts sales orders.
 He wants to debug the scenario of posting a sales order.
 Isaac is not familiar with the [!INCLUDE[navnow](includes/navnow_md.md)] Debugger and wants to try all the functionality that the debugger offers.

 ## Debugging the Post Action on a Sales Order
- Isaac starts by setting a breakpoint at the first line of code in the Sales\-Post codeunit.
+ Isaac starts by setting a breakpoint at the first line of code in the Sales-Post codeunit.
 Next, he activates the debugger, runs the code so that it breaks at his breakpoint, and then steps through lines of code in this codeunit and other codeunits and examines variables to try to find the error.

 #### To set a breakpoint in the development environment

 1. Open the [!INCLUDE[nav_dev_long](includes/nav_dev_long_md.md)].
 In Object Designer, choose **Codeunit**.

-2. Select codeunit 80, Sales\-Post, and then choose **Design**.
+2. Select codeunit 80, Sales-Post, and then choose **Design**.

 3. In the **C/AL Editor**, select the first line in the **OnRun** trigger.